 Thesis and Deadlines

 Students must prepare a thesis under the supervision of a *psychology department* faculty member.
 It is the DMP applicant’s responsibility, prior to application, to find a faculty advisor who agrees to serve as thesis mentor.

 *In unusual circumstances, non-Psychology department faculty may be approved as thesis mentors, but this authorization is at the discretion of the DMP selection committee.

 The thesis may be based on empirical research with data collected by the student or obtained from an existing database, or it may consist of a critical review or theoretical analysis of existing findings.
-The thesis work consists of three credit hours each semester of the fourth year.
-Distinguished Majors who begin in the Fall semester register for PSYC 4970; those who begin in the Spring semester register for PSYC 4980.
-The same course number is used the second semester.
-Upon completion of the thesis, one grade is assigned by the thesis advisor for all six credit hours.
+The thesis work consists of 6 credit hours in the fourth year.
+Upon completion of the thesis in the second semester, a grade is assigned by the thesis advisor.

 The topic of the thesis, identified by the student in consultation with the advisor, must be identified by the end of the first month in the program.
 A second reader must be identified by the end of the first semester.

 The thesis must be completed and submitted to the thesis advisor and second reader no later than one month prior to the date of graduation.
 Two copies of the final thesis must be submitted to the Undergraduate Committee by the last day of classes.

 The program includes a total of six credits (though they do not count toward the 34 required for the major) comprised by research culminating in a thesis (PSYC 4970 and PSYC 4980, six credits total).